DPSU head trashes statements made by former Cabinet Secretary

 DPSU head trashes statements made by former Cabinet SecretaryDominica News Online - Thursday, March 16th, 2017 at 12:29 PM

-General Secretary of the Dominica Public Service Union (DPSU), Thomas Letang is describing statements made by former Cabinet Secretary, Felix Gregoire as ‘extremely childish.’
+General Secretary of the Dominica Public Service Union (DPSU), Thomas Letang is describing statements made by former Cabinet Secretary and Dominica’s current Ambassador to the OECS, Felix Gregoire, as ‘extremely childish.’

 He made that remark during a live interview on the Hot Seat Programme aired on Q-95 on Thursday morning.